InteractiveStrategies/drupal-cs/README.md

 # Interactive Strategies Drupal coding standards

-This package defines customized Code Sniffer rules for Drupal projects, based on [drupal/coder](https://www.drupal.org/project/coder).
+This package defines customized Code Sniffer rules for Drupal projects.
+It is primarily based on [drupal/coder](https://www.drupal.org/project/coder), with some sniffs excluded and others downgraded to warnings.
+Some additional sniffs not provided in drupal/coder have also been added.

 ## Installing the ruleset